epam/edp-codebase-operator/docs/api.md

-CDStageDeploySpec defines the desired state of CDStageDeploy
+CDStageDeploySpec defines the desired state of CDStageDeploy.

 <table>
     <thead>